Vardø (town): Climate

-The port of Vardø, on the Barents Sea, remains ice-free all year round thanks to the warm North Atlantic drift.
-Vardø has a tundra climate (Köppen: ET), that borders on a subarctic climate (Köppen: Dfc).
-Excluding high mountain areas, it is the only town in Norway proper that has a polar climate.
-As the daily mean temperature of its warmest month does not reach 10 °C (the minimum temperature required for tree growth), the land is tundra and is treeless.
-The "midnight sun" is above the horizon from 16 May to 29 July, and the period with polar night is slightly shorter from 24 November to 19 January.

-Globus Radar
+GLOBUS Radar

-Since 1998, the town has housed a radar installation called Globus II.
-Its official purpose is the tracking of space junk; however, due to the site's proximity to Russia, and an alleged connection between the Globus II system and US anti-missile systems, the site has been the basis for heated controversy in diplomatic and intelligence circles.
+Since 1998, the town has housed radar installations called GLOBUS I, II and III.
+Its official purpose is the tracking of space junk; however, due to the site's proximity to Russia, and an alleged connection between the GLOBUS system and US anti-missile systems, the site has been the basis for heated controversy in diplomatic and intelligence circles.

-An upgrade to the radar system is under construction on the island.
+An upgrade to the radar system, GLOBUS III, started construction in 2016 and became operational in 2023.
 The Russian military considers the radar station a threat to its national security.